Martin Luther King Jr.: Assassination and aftermath

-On March 29, 1968, King went to Memphis, Tennessee, in support of the black sanitary public works employees, who were represented by AFSCME Local 1733.
+On March 29, 1968, King went to Memphis, Tennessee, in support of the black sanitation workers, who were represented by American Federation of State, County and Municipal Employees (AFSCME) Local 1733.
 The workers had been on strike since March 12 for higher wages and better treatment.
 In one incident, black street repairmen received pay for two hours when they were sent home because of bad weather, but white employees were paid for the full day.

-On April 3, King addressed a rally and delivered his "I've Been to the Mountaintop" address at Mason Temple, the world headquarters of the Church of God in Christ.
+On April 3, King addressed a rally and delivered his "I've Been to the Mountaintop" address at Mason Temple.
 King's flight to Memphis had been delayed by a bomb threat against his plane.
-In the prophetic peroration of the last speech of his life, in reference to the bomb threat, King said the following:
+In reference to the bomb threat, King said:

-King was booked in Room 306 at the Lorraine Motel (owned by Walter Bailey) in Memphis.
+King was booked in Room 306 at the Lorraine Motel in Memphis.
 Ralph Abernathy, who was present at the assassination, testified to the United States House Select Committee on Assassinations that King and his entourage stayed at Room 306 so often that it was known as the "King-Abernathy suite".
-According to Jesse Jackson, who was present, King's last words on the balcony before his assassination were spoken to musician Ben Branch, who was scheduled to perform that night at an event King was attending: "Ben, make sure you play 'Take My Hand, Precious Lord' in the meeting tonight.
+According to Jesse Jackson, who was present, King's last words were spoken to musician Ben Branch, who was scheduled to perform that night at an event King was attending: "Ben, make sure you play 'Take My Hand, Precious Lord' in the meeting tonight.
 Play it real pretty."

 King was fatally shot by James Earl Ray at 6:01 p.m., Thursday, April 4, 1968, as he stood on the motel's second-floor balcony.
 The bullet entered through his right cheek, smashing his jaw, then traveled down his spinal cord before lodging in his shoulder.
 Abernathy heard the shot from inside the motel room and ran to the balcony to find King on the floor.
-Jackson stated after the shooting that he cradled King's head as King lay on the balcony, but this account was disputed by other colleagues of King; Jackson later changed his statement to say that he had "reached out" for King.

-After emergency chest surgery, King died at St. Joseph's Hospital at 7:05 p.m.
-According to biographer Taylor Branch, King's autopsy revealed that though only 39 years old, he "had the heart of a 60 year old", which Branch attributed to the stress of 13 years in the civil rights movement.
-King was initially interred in South View Cemetery in South Atlanta, but in 1977 his remains were transferred to a tomb on the site of the Martin Luther King Jr. National Historical Park.
+After emergency surgery, King died at St. Joseph's Hospital at 7:05 p.m.
+According to biographer Taylor Branch, King's autopsy revealed that though only 39 years old, he "had the heart of a 60 year old", which Branch attributed to stress.
+King was initially interred in South View Cemetery in South Atlanta, but in 1977, his remains were transferred to a tomb on the site of the Martin Luther King Jr. National Historical Park.